The Vet-Approved Guide to Dog Dental Health

 Routine Dental Cleaning

-The teeth are polished and the mouth is flushed to remove any remaining bits of tartar or plaque.
+The vet will also polish your dog’s teeth and flush the mouth to remove any remaining bits of tartar or plaque.
 Polishing the teeth smooths out the surface, making it harder for plaque to adhere to them.
+Finally, the vet will check the teeth and gums with a blunt probe to assess the stage of periodontal disease.
+This will help them develop an ongoing dental plan for your dog.

 Only 7% of dog parents routinely brush their dog’s teeth.
 Many don’t realize the importance good nutrition and professional cleaning have on their dog’s overall health or believe it’s too hard or time-consuming.
 Good nutrition and professional cleanings are vital, but a home dental routine is necessary for optimal dental health.